TsitohainaK/vanilla-spa-boilerplate/README.md

 ```
 npm install
 ```
-for it to run, however this can still work without you downloading it.
+for it to run, however this can still work without you installing it.

 I'm working on implementing a little web socket so i'll throw up the 'ws'.